 Yes, it’s true that the pain of pet loss can last for years — but there are things you can do to make surviving the loss of a family pet easier.
 And one of those things is holding on to the hope that your pet is in heaven – or somewhere – waiting for you.

 Animals and the Afterlife: True Stories of Our Best Friends’ Journey Beyond Death describes meaningful and heartwarming true stories of people’s experience with their animals after they passed on.
 This book will increase your faith in the afterlife for your pet, and help you mourn your pet’s death.

-5. Picture your family pet in a place far sweeter than earth…Heaven!.
-“Hold them in your heart, but know that physically they are in another place, a place far superior to the one they left,” writes Gary Kurz in Cold Noses At The Pearly Gates (a book that offers many spiritual ways to survive pet loss; the author is a pastor and dog lover).
+“Hold them in your heart, but know that physically they are in another place, a place far superior to the one they left,” writes Gary Kurz in Cold Noses At The Pearly Gates.
 “Suffice it to say that they are alive and well; and know that I would never say anything of such gravity if I were not absolutely sure of the facts.”
-Your family pet is healthier and happier than ever before because he’s at home in Heaven with your God!

 “Time always brings eventual relief from the pain and your life will return to normal,” writes Kurz.
 “There will be a time when you feel guilty for feeling better, but even that will pass.
 Nothing will ever take away the sense of absence, but the disabling and relentless grief will subside and eventually disappear.
 I know it may not seem that way now, but…it has proven true every time.”